Ndosie/todo-list/ReadMe.md

 ----------------------

 1. Implement Update functionality for todos and projects
-	- Add an `update(key, id, changes)` helper in `service/local_storage.js` that finds the item by `id`, merges `changes`, and writes the updated array back to `localStorage`.
-	- Wire an "Edit" form/modal that lets users change `title`, `dueDate`, `priority`, and `status`, then call `update('todos', todoId, changes)` and refresh the UI.

-2. Implement Delete functionality for todos and projects
-	- Add a `deleteItem(key, id)` helper in `service/local_storage.js` that removes the item with the given `id` and persists the new array.
 	- Add delete buttons in the UI (project-level and todo-level).
-When deleting a project, decide whether to also delete its todos or reassign them.
+Wire an "Edit" form/modal that lets users change `title`, `dueDate`, `priority`, and `status`, then call `update('todos', todoId, changes)` and refresh the UI.

-3. Improve UX
+2. Improve UX
 	- Add confirmations for destructive actions (delete), better input validation feedback, and keyboard accessibility for dialogs.